Columbia-Neuropythonistas/IntroPythonForNeuroscientists2024/Week02/README.md

 ## Pre-Work
 Like last week, if you run into issues please contact us before class.
 Please upload a screenshot of the problem you are running into to the relevant assignment on courseworks so we can help you debug.

+### 0. Class 1 catch-up - fixing Git and getting Jupyter Notebooks to work
+Apologies again for things not working in class.
+The first thing we need to do is set up our intropython folder through git such that we can push, or upload, our scripts and files to the remote repository we previously set up online.
+We had an issue in class because we used https instead of ssh to set up our git repo locally, on our computer.
+If you're curious about how these server protocols work, feel free to come chat with us before class, but for now this is outside the scope of the class.

+To set up our folder to work with SSH, we first need to

 ### 1. Download the IntroPython1.ipynb file from this repository folder (Week02).